arpadpall21/School-Register/README.md

 - Document these
   - Alembic usage for db migrations
   - relation description
-  - this is not a production code, table schemas are ment to demonstrate relations between them (relations work like a charm)
+  - this is not a production code, table schemas are ment to demonstrate relations between them (relations work like a charm) (ther are some warnings about this)

 - Do this
   - implement argparser
   - connection to a real db?
   - python app.py upload (create)
   - python app.py clear
-  - python app.py get [studentId]
+  - python app.py get <studentId>
   - python app.py delete <studentId>
   - python app.py search [name]